utdata/rwd-mastery-assignments/billboard-hits/rubric-detailed-wb.md

 ### Filtering data

 To get our answer, we need to consider only No. 1 songs from our table.
-We'll do this using another [Basic Function of Data Journalism]() (LINK TK), a **filter**.
+We'll do this using another Basic Data Journalism Function [Filter](https://drive.google.com/file/d/1_g0FIJTy_wGZPNYzmolCgLi9G65k9dp0/view?usp=sharing).
 We'll take the list of songs at any position and we'll choose only the songs that have "1" as their `Week Position`.
 (Or we could use `Peak Position` since you can't get any "higher" than No. 1.)

 There are two types of filters in Workbench: **Filter by condition** and **Filter by value**.